To my future forever family:

 Going to the dog park is one of my favorite hobbies.
 I love to wrestle with all types and sizes of dogs and chase the other around the park.
 I am very quick and agile and enjoy juking them and laugh and they run past me.
 I also enjoy going for walks when we can’t make it to the park.
 When on my walks, I listen well to directions like waiting when I reach street corners, and walk my best when I have a harness on.
 I do like to chase squirrels!

 Following my walks or outdoor time, I simply want to curl up next to you for some love and attention, and of course snuggle time.
 I prefer being out of my crate at night and in bed with you; did I mention I LOVE to snuggle.
-When it is time for bed, you can find me already cuddled up in the covers waiting for my foster family to join me.
+When it is time for bed, you can find me already cuddled up in the covers waiting for my humans to join me.
 I try not to take up too much room, but I like to keep close.

-My foster family does not have a cat, so I have not had the chance to decide if I like them or just want to chase them.
+I have only encountered cats a couple of times.
+They are like indoor squirrels to me and I do like to chase them.
 I have been working hard with my foster parents on my commands like sit, down, off, leave it, stay, and come.
 They agree, I am a wonderfully sweet girl to have around.
 Just give me a chance to show you how sweet I can be and how much love I have to give.
 I can’t wait to be a part of your family forever!

 Adoption Fee: $400

 We are a Wisconsin state licensed dog rescue -WI# 402433

 ***We do not have a central adoption center at this time.
 All our dogs are in private foster homes within WI.
 At this time we only place our dogs in areas of WI.
 The breed of our dogs is our best guess with the help of our veterinarians.

 If you are adopting an adult dog, which we consider 6 months of age or older, your adoption fee includes the following: